Looking for a pretty way to display and organize your Cricut Tools?

 I am not a super pro Cricut crafter by any means, but I still wanted to find a way to keep my tools handy, up away from my toddler’s reach, and displayed nicely in my new office!

-I had some things lying around and got inspired to put them together into this DIY Cricut Tool Organizer rather than buying the materials to make those popular Peg Board Tool Hangers I have seen around Pinterest.
+One day the inspiration hit to take an old picture frame I had laying around and DIY a Cricut Tool Organizer rather than buying the materials to make those popular Peg Board Tool Hangers I have seen around Pinterest.

 So first off you may be wondering in a general sense what are some ways to organize all those little tools that are neccessary for weeding, and doing Cricut projects?

 There are many organization ideas out there – my idea being just one of them!
 Some other fun ideas I have seen floating around are…

 - Pegboards: people use framed pegboards to hang weeding tools, brayers, scrapers, and other cutting tools (such as rotary blades, rulers, precision knives, etc)